Explore Natural Philosophy

 — map / TST —

-Empirical ideas observe.
+Empirical ideas observe, measure, or detect.
 Rational ideas organize.

 Michael Alan Prestwood